-Below are examples of barnacles you are likely to run across on Oregon’s exposed rocky shores, or maybe washed up on the beaches.
-The photos on this page are from northern Oregon unless, noted in the caption.
+Below are examples of barnacles you will run across on Oregon’s exposed rocky shores or washed up on the beaches.
+The photos on this page are from northern Oregon unless noted in the caption.
 My organization follows Lamb and Hanby (2005).
 Common names are my choice.
-I refer toWoRMS for scientific names, and I learn a ton by browsing the natural history riches in Kozloff (1993).
-Biodiversity of the Central Coast’s Crustaceans page is full of great information on all the barnacles shown below.
-These barnacles are also covered in the books, field guides, and identification resources listed at the bottom of the page.
+I refer to WoRMS for scientific names, and I learn a ton by browsing the natural history riches in Kozloff (1993).
+Experts cover barnacles in the books, field guides, and online resources at the bottom of the page.

 Balanus nubilus, giant barnacle

 Look for giants in the low intertidal or lower.

 If you’re looking for thatched barnacles, mussel beds are an excellent place to start.

 On the exposed coast, goosenecks can be prominent in mussel beds.
 They can be found below the mussel beds and pioneer higher into the high intertidal where surge and splash conditions allow it.